precision-sustainable-ag/PhenoCV-WeedCam/Hardware/readme.md

 - Click on WRITE to write the image file into your Micro SD Card.
 Could take more than 1 hour.

+- This image file has installed: Remote desktop control, TeamViewer, VNC, complete DepthAI framework and its dependencies.

 ## Start with DephtAI framework

 - Install RD Client in you Android Device.